Green chile tilapia crostini meets sweet watermelon salsa in these crostini – your new go-to appetizer for warm weather entertaining.

+These are crostini, and I’m officially obsessed.
 I have soooo many ideas for this now that I’ve made these.

-I honestly cannot get enough of summer.
+And summery, and I honestly cannot get enough of summer.

-To begin with, I started with a basic tilapia burger recipe, refrigerated it for about an hour to make sure that the mixture wouldn’t fall apart, and then I browned my tiny patties in olive oil.
-While they were cooking, I brushed thin slices of Italian bread with butter and browned them quickly in the oven.
+To begin with, I started by making miniature tilapia “burgers”, refrigerated them for about an hour to make sure that the mixture wouldn’t fall apart, and then I browned my tiny fish patties in olive oil.

 Stubb’s authentic sauces, rubs and marinades get their bold flavors from real ingredients, with no artificial flavors, colors or sweeteners, or high fructose corn syrup – check out their complete line of rubs, sauces and marinades here.